tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

 rect(x, y, w, h)
 {% endhighlight %}

 In Python, semicolons (`;`) are used as a substitute for new lines.
 The `x`/`y`/`w`/`h` variable assignments have been arranged like this as a matter of style.
+The `x`/`y` values represent the top-left corner of the square, and the `w`/`h` variables its width and height.
 If you wish to avoid the semicolons, you may write each variable on its own line.
 Run the sketch and confirm that your display window matches that below.

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-setup.png" />